bndl/bndl/docs/usage/configuration.rst

 Shuffle
 ~~~~~~~
-Shuffles are executed in memory for as long as a worker consumes less than ``max_mem_pct`` /
+Shuffles are executed in memory for as long as a workers consumes less than
-``os.cpu_count()`` (in the assumption that one worker per core is used.
-Over this limit, shuffle
+``bndl.compute.memory.limit`` and the system memory usage is below
-data is spilled to disk.
-Not that shuffle data is also spilled when less than 10% or 1 GB of system
+``bndl.compute.memory.limit_system``.
+Over this limit, shuffle data is spilled to disk.
+Shuffle
-wide memory is available.
-Shuffle data is spilled in blocks (approximately) no larger than
+data is spilled in blocks (approximately) no larger than ``block_size_mb``.
-``block_size_mb``.

-.. autodata:: bndl.compute.shuffle.max_mem_pct
+.. autodata:: bndl.compute.memory.limit
-.. autodata:: bndl.compute.shuffle.block_size_mb
+.. autodata:: bndl.compute.memory.limit_system

 Broadcast
 ~~~~~~~~~